RussTracy/React-Image-Carousel/README.md

 # React Portfolio

-This is a React image slider desinged for a job interview with Icon Fitness.
+This is a React image slider designed for a job interview with Icon Fitness.

 # Usage